EOEPCA/deployment-guide/docs/prerequisites/ingress/gateway.md

 Each `Gateway` resource instantiates a set of resources (deployment, pods, service, etc.) that implement the `Gateway` - including a `Service` that exposes the listening ports of the `Gateway`.

 These resources are defined by a template that can be patched via an `EnvoyProxy` resource.
-Thus, we patch the `envoyService` ports defintion to include the required `NodePorts`.
+Thus, we patch the `envoyService` ports definition to include the required `NodePorts`.

 The `EnvoyProxy/nodeport-proxy-config` is then used as a parameter in the `Gateway` below.